Getting started with the MVC project template¶

 This tutorial explains how to create a BlackSheep application using the MVC (Model, View, Controller) project template, covering the following topics:

-- Creating a blacksheep application from a project template.
+- Creating an application from a project template, using the BlackSheep CLI.

 - Routes defined using classes (controllers).